← Back

 Analyzed: 197

-Analysis: Intention-to-treat; per-protocol sensitivity analysis
+Analysis: Intention-to-treat; per-protocol and switch subgroup sensitivity analyses

 Registration: NCT02746744